bw-spotify-song/fastapi-spotify-song/README.md

 )
 ```

-Edit `app/api/predict.py` to add a docstring for your predict function and return a naive baseline.
+Edit `app/api/predict.py` to add a docstring for the predict function and return a naive baseline.

 ```python
 @router.post('/predict')